Thanahita: Description

-Taxonomy
+Classification

 Thanahita possess some shared features (e.g. anterior pairs of slender legs; reduced tail) with Cardiodictyon, Carbotubulus, and Hallucigenia, which have been classified within a single lobopodian family Hallucigeniidae.
 Thus, Thanahita also belongs to the same family, with Thanahita being a basal member or Hallucigenia as its closest relative.
 Since it is younger than other hallucigeniids, it is likely one of the last member of the family before the evolution of velvet worms (onychophorans), an extant panarthropod phylum which may or may not closely related to hallucigeniids.

+The slightly simplified cladogram below is from a 2025 paper by Knecht et al. redescribing the lobopodian Palaeocampa anthrax.
+Rather than a Hallucigeniid, this study found Thanahita to be a basal lobopodian.